 When you work with software and user experience, a lot of interesting things are discovered.
 For instance, it feels like the tolerance of issues with software is much lower than say five years back, despite the fact that people in general are a lot more computer savvy today.

 For every band there is a cover band.
 A lot of people hate cover versions of their beloved songs, since cover bands often manage to mess up a perfectly good song.
 However, there are some versions which bring forth new dimensions to a song.
 Here are some of my favorites.

 It is with great regret I’ve decided to install a CAPTCHA tool on this site.
 For those of you who don’t know what it is, have a look at the comment area field below, displaying a word.
 From now on, you have to type that word in the text box to post your comment.

-When I was a boy, computer games were widely considered to be merely a toy for children.
+When I was young, computer games were widely considered to be merely a toy for children.
 We were the first generation who played a lot of computer games and the adults were just waiting for us to grow up, so we would stop this childish act and adopt to the normal society.
 Instead, it was the society that changed.

 The day we’ve all been waiting and dreading for has arrived – final version of IE7 is now available for download.
 This is one of the biggest changes for web developers in several years.
 But thanks to all the hype surrounding IE7 for the last year, no one is really jumping off the wagon to download it.
 But now that it’s here, let’s have a look.

 If Ajax was the most overused and misunderstood web term of 2005, I would guess that Web 2.0 is the equivalent for 2006.
 I see it everywhere and I hear everyone talk about it, but most seems to miss the point anyway.
 There are Web 2.0 companies popping up everywhere and web sites are flooded with mirrored logos and other trendy graphics, without any real sense of coherence.